01-edu/Branch-AI/one_exercise_per_file/week02/day02/ex05/audit/readme.md

+##### The exercice is validated is all questions of the exercice are validated

-1. This question is validated if the proportion of class `Benign` is 0.6552217453505007.
+##### The question 1 is validated if the proportion of class `Benign` is 0.6552217453505007.
 It means that if you always predict `Benign` your accuracy would be 66%.

-2. This question is validated if the proportion of one of the classes is the approximately the same on the train and test set: ~0.65.
+##### The question 2 is validated if the proportion of one of the classes is the approximately the same on the train and test set: ~0.65.
 In my case:

 - test: 0.6571428571428571
 - train: 0.6547406082289803

-3. This question is validated if the output is:
+##### The question 3 is validated if the output is:

 ```console
 # Train